 The next challenge that comes when expanding beyond an initial focus to target a different segment of the market is that the firm doesn’t necessarily have the capabilities to satisfy the new part of the market.

 If your firm has, for example, operated in the more premium segment of the market, it likely will have developed capabilities associated with this premium position – better customer service, higher quality of goods, or superior features.
 Trying to operate in the cost-focused segment of the market requires a completely different skill-set associated with removing costs from your operations.
 Thinking that you can easily add the cost-conscious segment to your portfolio likely overlooks that companies that serve this market have developed specific competencies involved in providing their goods and services at a lower price.

-A similar story applies with a firm that has begun in the more cost-focused segment of the market – operating in the premium area requires a completely different set of skills that cost-focused firms likely don’t posess.
+A similar story applies with a firm that began in the more cost-focused segment of the market – operating in the premium area requires a completely different set of skills that cost-focused firms likely don’t possess.

 Difficulty 3: Customer expectations get muddled